 From Emma Walmsley

-My family started extended travel in 2017, after planning it for many years.
+After planning it for many years, my family started extended travel in 2017.
 We had paid off our debts, including our house, and we organized to lease it out and earn income from the rent while we were away.

 I started a blog about our eco-friendly lifestyle and sustainable travel before we left, and as it is growing we earn some money from it via affiliate marketing: